Listen To This Article - Click Play

 A few of the most popular attractions at Ogle’s Water Park were the RipTide Water Slide, Lil Tyke Lagoon and the Twin Twister slide.

-Today, if you’re looking to spend time at the old site of Ogle’s Water Park, you’ll need to head on over to Walden’s Landing, a family-friendly shopping center with specialty stores, restaurants, a movie theater and mini golf course.
+Today, if you’re looking to spend time at the old site of Ogle’s Water Park, you’ll need to head on over to Lumberjack Square, a family-friendly shopping center with retail shops and dining and Paula Deen’s Lumberjack Feud and Adventure Park.

 3. Mountain Ocean Wave Pool